The disappearance of Amelia Earhart

 The disappearance of Amelia Earhart is still one of the most fascinating and highly debated cases amongst conspiracy theorists.
-The story was brought to our attention again earlier this week with the discovery of photos claiming proof she was not killed in a plane crash.
+The story was brought to our attention in recent years with the discovery of photos claiming proof she was not killed in a plane crash.
 Sadly this groundbreaking evidence was debunked with 30 minutes by an online blogger.
 What is about this case that still has everyone debating 73 years later?

 Amelia Earhart was born on the 24th of July in 1897.
 She resided in Atchison Kansas and spent a lot of her early childhood being raised in an upper-middle class household by her grandparents.
 Her father was an alcoholic that while trying to do the best to support his family, just couldn't seem to get things together, so during these times Amelia and her sister Muriel would live with their grandparents.
 Eventually she moved back with her parents and they were moved all around until her mother divorced.
 It is said that her father's inability to properly support the family led to Amelia becoming so independent which was just one of her many appealing traits.
 She excelled in school, most notably in chemistry and then went on to enroll at a girl's finishing school in Philadelphia.
 We are taking about 1915 here where things were a bit different to today.
 She only completed a year and a half as it was not her calling and worked as a nurses's aide in a military hospital in Canada during the war.
 During this time she worked a lot with injured pilots and developed a strong admiration for them.
 In fact she spent a lot of her time watching the Royal Flying Corps practicing at the nearby airfield.